ReemVahora/keshcare/README.md

 - Conversational quiz to determine your Ayurvedic dosha and hair type
 - Personalized haircare advice based on Ayurvedic principles
-- Adjustable explanation simplicity for all knowledge levels
 - Interactive chat interface for ongoing guidance
-- Tips on shampoos, conditioners, oils, and what to avoid
+- Tips on product ingredients, oils, herbs and what to avoid
 - Visual aids to illustrate dosha types and recommendations
+- Glossary for ingredients, practices and all buzzwords

 ---